Millbridge

 Employment conditions in Millbridge rank among the top 10% of areas assessed nationally

 Millbridge has a skilled workforce with strong representation in manufacturing and industrial sectors.
-The unemployment rate was 1.6% as of September 2025, lower than the Rest of WA's rate of 3.3%.
+The unemployment rate is 1.6%, with an estimated employment growth of 5.9% over the past year based on AreaSearch data aggregation.
+As of September 2025, 1,733 residents are employed while the unemployment rate is 1.7% below Rest of WA's rate of 3.3%.

-Agriculture, forestry & fishing has limited presence at 0.8% compared to the regional 9.3%.
-The area offers limited local employment opportunities, as indicated by Census working population vs resident population counts.
-Over the 12 months to September 2025, employment increased by 6.0%, labour force by 5.8%, and unemployment fell by 0.2 percentage points.
-In contrast, Rest of WA saw employment rise by 1.4% and labour force grow by 1.2%.
-Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth at 6.6% over five years and 13.7% over ten years.
-Applying these projections to Millbridge's employment mix suggests local employment should increase by 5.6% over five years and 12.3% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not consider localised population projections.
+The area appears to offer limited local employment opportunities based on Census working population vs resident population data.
+Over a 12-month period ending in September 2025, employment increased by 5.9%, labour force grew by 5.6%, and unemployment fell by 0.2 percentage points.
+By comparison, Rest of WA recorded employment growth of 1.4%, labour force growth of 1.2%, with a similar unemployment reduction of 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
+Applying these projections to Millbridge's employment mix indicates local employment should increase by 5.6% over five years and 12.3% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localized population projections.

 Frequently Asked Questions - Employment